whatsupmailbox/whatsupmailbox.github.io/_posts/2017-05-03-Trendy-Butler-Mens-Clothing-Subscription-May-2017-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This month's package brought items that were both amazing!
 The shirt and sweater came at a perfect time as my husband will be travelling for business and in need of business casual shirts, and a sweater for the actual travel.
-If my husband saw these items in a store, he would buy it for sure, that's how spot on their styling was this month!
+If my husband saw these items in a store, he would buy it in a heartbeat, that's how spot on their styling was this month!
 If you're a current subscriber, be sure to communicate with them what your needs are or if you have a certain request, they're very good at listening and trying their best to style your package to your liking, so don't be shy!
+My husband is super duper trooper happy with this month's styling, but then again they've never disappoint.
+Looking forward to next month's package, stay tuned for that review!

 If you haven't subscribed yet, you can get $10 off your first package [through this link](http://trendybutlers.com/l/B9A76CA0/){:target="_blank"} with coupon code **STYLEU10**!